 Zadar's postcard-perfect waterfront © Alex Tihonov / Getty Images

 Cafes and restaurants throughout the Varoš neighbourhood come alive when the sun goes down.
 Canzona is modest and unpretentious, offering an array of fresh seafood delicacies and homely vibe.
-Close by at Bruschetta you’ll notice tourists have caught on, wolfing down seafood caught by local fishers.
+Close by at Bruschetta locals and tourists sit side-by-side, wolfing down the locally caught seafood.
 Bon Appetit is known for its morska teća (seafood hot pot).
 The restaurant’s prime location by the waterfront means you can sit here while the sun sets over a glass of Korlat, a local yet internationally award-winning wine.

 After dinner, Ledana Lounge & Bar is an ideal spot for those who want a taste of nightlife and are looking for a boozy hideout inside the Old Town.